jeswcollins/ColloidalStatMech/README.md

 # ColloidalStatMech
-Interactive, web-based illustrations for exploring statistical mechanical concepts in colloidal physics, based on research at Harvard.
+ColloidalStatMech provides interactive, web-based illustrations for exploring statistical mechanical concepts in colloidal physics, based on research at Harvard.
 Try it here: http://jeswcollins.github.io/ColloidalStatMech/.

 Colloidal particles that can be visualized with an optical microscope, but which are small enough that they are brownian, provide unique opportunities for experimental tests of statistical mechanics.